-Task properties gives us a simple solution.
-Here is how it works: suppose that both colliding tasks instead use the task properties facility instead of ordinary configuration lookup.
-For example, each asks for the property clamav.service.host.
-At runtime, the curation system resolves this request to a set of configuration properties, and it uses the name the task has been configured as as the prefix of the properties.
-So, for example, if both were installed (in, say, curate.cfg) as:
+Note that there is no name of the configuration file even mentioned, just the property name whose value we want.
+At runtime, the curation system resolves this call to a configuration file, and it uses the name the task has been configured as as the name of the config file.
+So, for example, if both were installed (in curate.cfg) as: